Buscot Park: Architecture

-The severity of the facade, which is of nine bays, is only relieved by a band between the two major floors and the slight projection of the central three bays which are crowned by a low pediment.
+The severity of the façade, which is of nine bays, is only relieved by a band between the two major floors and the slight projection of the central three bays which are crowned by a low pediment.
 Following the Palladian tradition, the ground floor is rusticated.
 The roofline has only a very low parapet and no balustrade, thus leaving the hipped roof and chimneys completely visible.
 The high slate roof is pierced by two gable windows, more reminiscent of a farmhouse than a sophisticated mansion.
 The north front more truly follows the neoclassical style, in its English form, of the later 18th century.
 Two large bows project to flank the central three bays.

 In 1859, the house and estate were sold by Loveden Loveden's great grandson, Sir Pryse Pryse.
 The new owner was an Australian gold trader, Robert "Tertius" Campbell.
 A keen agriculturist, Campbell extensively modernised the estate, seriously depleting his fortune in the process.
 During the early 1850s, Campbell considered vastly expanding the mansion, and plans were drawn up showing the house transformed to a turreted palace in a loose English renaissance style.
 Ultimately, Campbell decided against any grandiose schemes and contented himself by adding a porch, parapet and gabled windows to the neoclassical south front in an incongruous Neo-Renaissance style.

 It was at this time that many of the estate's woodlands were planted, along with the creation of new gardens and the carriage drive which form the nucleus of the gardens today.
 Campbell died in 1887, his fortune spent and the estate mortgaged.
 Buscot was then acquired by Alexander Henderson, later to be ennobled as the first Baron Faringdon.
 Henderson, an eminent London stockbroker and financier, enlarged the house with a large wing.

 In the 1930s, a time when many country houses were being pulled down, converted to schools or standing empty, Buscot enjoyed a renaissance.
-In 1934, it was inherited by the 2nd Lord Faringdon.
-The new Lord Faringdon inherited Buscot from his grandfather, the 1st Lord Faringdon, and immediately embarked upon a major remodelling project.
-He swept away the 19th-century additions of his grandfather and Campbell, returning the facades to their original 18th-century simplicity.
+In 1934, it was inherited by Gavin Henderson, 2nd Baron Faringdon from his grandfather, the 1st Lord Faringdon, and he immediately embarked upon a major remodelling project.
+He swept away the 19th-century additions of his grandfather and Campbell, returning the façades to their original 18th-century simplicity.

 To compensate for the space lost through the demolition, he commissioned the architect Geddes Hyslop to create two flanking pavilions in a loose Palladian style.
-These pavilions, in reality rectangular but detached wings, had temple fronts complementing the two principal facades, and gave the side elevations of the mansion added grandeur and interest.
+These pavilions, in reality rectangular but detached wings, had temple fronts complementing the two principal façades, and gave the side elevations of the mansion added grandeur and interest.
 This was achieved by the addition of a triumphal arch to an otherwise blank curtain wall.
 The pavilions are given unity with the mansion by high yew hedges acting as walls, which link the buildings, accentuating the Palladianism of the design.